ZhanarysRyskali/WebDevProject/README.md

 This project is a simple and efficient expenditure and income tracker designed to help users manage their finances effectively.
 The application allows users to log their income and expenses, categorize transactions, and visualize financial trends over time.

 ## Features
-- Add, edit, and delete income and expense records
+- Add income and expense records
 - Categorize transactions for better organization
+- Add, delete, edit goals to manage achieving them
 - View summary reports of financial activities
 - User-friendly interface for seamless tracking